sakiruadebayo/Game-Sales-Analysis/README.md

 ## Tools Used
 Microsoft Excel: Data cleaning, manipulation, and analysis were performed using Excel, leveraging features such as PivotTables, charts, and advanced formulas for in-depth insights.

+## Conclusions and Recommendations
+The video game industry continues to evolve, with changing consumer preferences and technological advancements shaping market dynamics.
+Stakeholders should consider regional preferences and emerging trends in platform and genre popularity when making strategic decisions.
+Further research could explore the impact of digital sales and online gaming trends.